FrostDigital/flink-framework/packages/api-docs-plugin/readme.md

 ## Architecture

-The plugin consists of three main parts:
+The plugin consists of two main parts:

 1. **Express Plugin**: Integrates with your Flink application to serve the documentation
 2. **React Application**: Modern UI that displays the API documentation
-3. **MCP Server**: Provides programmatic access to API documentation for AI assistants

 The React app uses: